microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframework-post-keysets.md

 ## Request body

-In the request body, supply a JSON representation of [trustFrameworkKeySet](../resources/trustframeworkkeyset.md) object.
+In the request body, supply a JSON representation of a [trustFrameworkKeySet](../resources/trustframeworkkeyset.md) object.

 ## Response

-If successful, this method returns `201, Created` response code, a `location header` for newly created object and a new [trustFrameworkKeySet](../resources/trustframeworkkeyset.md) object in the response body.
+If successful, this method returns a `201 Created` response code, a location header for the newly created object, and a new [trustFrameworkKeySet](../resources/trustframeworkkeyset.md) object in the response body.

+## Examples

-## Example : Create an empty key set
+### Example 1: Create an empty key set
-This pattern will suffice for most of the scenarios.
-Creating an enpty key set and then generarting a key, uploading a manual secret, uploading a certificate or a PKCS12 key will meet your requirement.
+This pattern to create an enpty key set and then generarte a key, upload a manual secret, and upload a certificate or a PKCS12 key is sufficient for most scenarios.

-### Request
+#### Request

-The following is an example of a request.
+The following example shows the request.
 <!-- {
   "blockType": "request",
   "name": "create_trustframeworkkeyset_from_trustframework1"